unchained-capital/hermit/README.md

 [mypy]: http://mypy-lang.org/
 [bip32]: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki

+## Key rotation

+Each individual share should be managed by a team.
+Each team has multiple copies of the passphrase to decrypt the share.
+The share only exists on the Hermit device, and it's encrypted.
+Rotating out a member is achieved by using one of the other team members to decrypt the share and then re-encrypting the share with a new passphrase, thus excluding the previous user.

 ## TODO

 * Validate wallet public keys/signatures against the provided redeem script in the bitcoin signer.